vibhutittu/Visualization-Project-3/README.md

 We have worked on fetching the male and female ratio for each cancer study in cbioportal and visualize it in a form of scatter plot.
 Initial phase of fetching the data is being done.

+## Next week Meeting Tasks(12/05/2016)

+Vibhuti Gupta: Work on the drop down for all cancer studies and visualizing the network of 10 most important genes studied in that.

+Kiran: Visualize the scatter plot for some parameters on selecting the study from the drop down.